mja65/Emu68-Imager/docs/download.md

 Changes since 1.0 are:

+2.2.3

+- Added additional checks so that if installation of NuGet provider and ThreadJob do not work, the program will alert the user and exit
+- Removed explicit definition of Framethower device in DToverlay (the default device is Framethrower anyway) as this seems to create an issue in Emu68 where Framethrower is selected

 2.2.2

 - Fixed issue where check for ThreadJob didn't work correctly and a user could try and download in parallel when prerequisites were not installed